DiegoVargas0813/FoodBankAttendance/README.md

 - Invite acceptance endpoint: `POST /api/invites/accept` with `{ token, username, password }`.
 - Accept flow requires token, validates password rules, creates user, marks invite used.

-Password rules (enforced on accept)
-- Minimum 8 chars, maximum 64
-- At least one letter, one number, and one symbol

 ---

 ## Email troubleshooting (OAuth2)

 - Ensure CLIENT_ID, CLIENT_SECRET and REFRESH_TOKEN are valid for the EMAIL_USER account.
-- The Google account must allow sending (OAuth consent & scopes configured).
+- The Google OAuth client must have proper scopes and consent to send mail on behalf of EMAIL_USER.
-- If nodemailer reports token/permission errors, refresh the token or check Google Cloud OAuth client settings.
+- If nodemailer reports token/permission errors, refresh the token or check Google Cloud OAuth settings.
-- Check backend logs for the nodemailer stack trace.
+- Check backend logs for nodemailer stack traces.

 ---

 ## Security & production recommendations

 - Never commit `.env` files or secrets.
-- Use exact CORS origins (avoid `*` in production).
+- Use exact CORS origins (avoid `*`) in production.
 - Use HTTPS and strong JWT secrets.
 - Use a secrets manager for production credentials.
 - Use Redis or another shared store for rate-limiters in multi-instance deployments.
 - Prefer invite-based admin onboarding; keep manual DB seed as an emergency bootstrap method.

+---

+If you want, I can:
+- Add a short checklist to generate and persist OAuth2 refresh tokens for EMAIL_USER.
+- Provide a small script to validate env at backend startup (checks required vars).